ramirak/MaltraceX/README.md

 - Perform whois on unidentified IPs.
 - Choose whether to compare found files with VT database to get detection report from dozens of AVs.
 - Scan a specific file hash against Virus total database.
 - Analyze the PE struct of a file.
-Reports will be appended one after another with date so you can identifiy changes easily.

 <p align="center">
 <img src="Imgs/demo.gif" width="850">